 For complaints, call 0800 051 1643, or if calling from a mobile, 0113 8207292.
 The complaints team are available Monday-Friday, 8am – 5pm.
 Messages can be emailed to the complaints team at firstname.lastname@example.org.

 You can also get in touch with EDF Energy through their Facebook page, or their Twitter feed using @edfenergy.

-It’s easy to compare EDF Energy tariffs against other leading suppliers with Switch My Energy.
+It’s easy to compare EDF Energy tariffs against other leading suppliers.